amanpandey3956/-Calculator-Builder/README.md

 If you'd like to fork this repository and customize it, follow these steps:

-1. Clone the repository: `git clone git clone git clone https://github.com/amanpandey3956/Calculator-Builder.git`.
+1. Clone the repository: `git clone https://github.com/amanpandey3956/Calculator-Builder.git`.

 2. Install the dependencies: `npm install or yarn install`.